 So that leaves Klose, seemingly incapable of staying fit these days and Kevin Volland of Hoffenheim, who, despite his obvious talent, remains desperately short of top-level experience.

-Low will have to improvise in the coming month to ensure that his side is not short staffed up top in the absence of an obvious target man, who can be trusted to play multiple games in the Brazilian heat.
+Low will have to improvise in the coming month to ensure that his side are not short staffed up top in the absence of an obvious target man, who can be trusted to play multiple games in the Brazilian heat.
 And all of Germany will hope that Gomez's decline in the last two years does not cost the team.